sh01k/imp_tsp/README.md

 from imptsp import imptsp
 ```

-Initialize for the sampling frequency of 4.8kHz and TSP length of 65536 samples:
+Initialize for the sampling frequency of 4.8kHz, TSP length of 65536 samples, and 2 channels:
 ```
-imp = imptsp(48000, 65536)
+imp = imptsp(48000, 65536, 2)
 ```

 Measure the impulse response for input channel \#1 and \#2 and output channel \#1: